Tuchis/Probability-Project/README.md

 # Based on AI (c)

+## Simple tool for solving simple combinatorics cases such as different forms of permutations, allocations or combinations.

+## Some examples of questions to clasify the problem
 ### If you want to place / mix all the objects, you should go for Permutations.

 Are all objects distinguishable?
 Yes - P, No - M